|

 Ribbon Candle Details

-Brown ribbons tied around candle holders soften the tablescape, blending lighting and color into one cohesive visual element.
+Brown ribbons tied around candle holders blend lighting and color into one cohesive element — it’s such a simple detail that makes everything feel more intentional.

-This detail feels intimate and handmade, perfect for couples wanting warmth without investing in heavy décor upgrades.
+This feels intimate and handmade, which is perfect if you want warmth without investing in major decor upgrades.

-Use varying ribbon shades so the table feels layered instead of flat under candlelight during evening celebrations.
+Use varying shades of brown ribbon so the table feels layered rather than flat under candlelight.

 @glam.wall